Glen Rogers High School: History

-Glen Rogers High School offered its first classes in 1928.

-In 1929 Glen Rogers High School held its first graduation with two students, Kelly Barrett and Elizabeth Williams.

-The first school yearbook, "The Owl," published in 1938 for a Senior Class of eight students.

-A New school is built, to replace the earlier structure, in 1951 at a total cost for new structure is $172,750.
+A new building was built in 1951 for $172,750.

-Glen Rogers High School Varsity Boys Basketball Team won the West Virginia Class “A” State Championship in 1977, defeating the then #1 ranked Gauley Bridge Travellers, 69-65.

 Glen Rogers High School held its last graduation in 1992.
-The school was closed and consolidated when enrollment in grades 9-12 dropped under 200 students.

-In 2013 the school was demolished due to arson and ongoing vandalism.
+The school was closed and consolidated when enrollment in grades 9 to 12 dropped under 200 students.
+In 2013, the former school building was demolished due to arson and ongoing vandalism.

-Extracurricular activities
+Student activities

 Glen Rogers High School offered many clubs and groups for its students.
-Some of these were the Science Club, National Honor Society, Chorus, Future Business Leaders of America, Christian Youth Group, Quiz Bowl Team, Chess Club and the Varsity Club.
-Additionally, over the years, the school offered various sports including boys and girls basketball, softball, football, baseball, cross country, cheerleading and golf.
+Some of these were the Science Club, National Honor Society, Chorus, Future Business Leaders of America, Christian Youth Group, Quiz Bowl Team, Chess Club, and the Varsity Club.
+The first school yearbook, The Owl, was published in 1938.

+Athletics

+Glen Rogers High School's mascot was the "Owl" with its sporting teams called the "Owls".
+The school colors were green and white.
+Over the years, the school offered various sports, including boys' and girls' basketball, softball, football, baseball, cross country, cheerleading, and golf.

+Glen Rogers High School varsity boys basketball team won the West Virginia Class “A” State Championship in 1977, defeating the then number one ranked Gauley Bridge Travellers, 69-65.